-Patalal expanders – this appliance is placed in the roof of the mouth and incrementally expanded to widen the palate as desired.
+This appliance is placed in the roof of the mouth and incrementally expanded to widen the palate as desired.
 Palatal expanders can be fixed or removable.

-Habit appliances – these appliances help children break unhealthy oral habits, such as thumb sucking and tongue thrusting.
+These appliances help children break unhealthy oral habits, such as thumb sucking and tongue thrusting.

-Space maintainers – just as the name implies, these appliances help retain space needed for erupting teeth.
+Just as the name implies, these appliances help retain space needed for erupting teeth.

-Face masks – these are used to redirect the growth of the maxilla, or upper jaw, outward to help correct an underbite.
+These are used to redirect the growth of the maxilla, or upper jaw, outward to help correct an underbite.